Policy on Unrecognized Organizations

 Policy on Campus Solicitation and Concessions

 In the interest of every student’s right to privacy, health, and safety, the University prohibits solicitation, sales, or door-to-door canvassing (for any purpose) by students or non-students on University property except with the written permission of the Office of Student Involvement.
 Similarly, no concessions for profit may be operated on University property without the written permission of the Colgate Bookstore.
 Common areas of residence halls and other University facilities may not be used for sales demonstrations or meetings.
 Organizations or individuals seeking to do business with Colgate students are encouraged to rent suitable facilities off campus, subject to applicable Village of Hamilton ordinances.

 Policy on Advertising

 - Campus Advertising: Advertising can occur one week prior to the event.
-All forms of Advertising must be approved by the Center for Leadership and Student Involvement.
+All forms of Advertising must be approved by the Office of Student Involvement.

-- Chalk is absolutely not permitted on any University building.
+- Chalk is not permitted on any University building.

 - All chalk advertisements must be washed clean by those responsible for putting it up within 3 days of the conclusion of the event; or in the case of a political message, within one week of its posting.

 - The use of chalk is confined to four areas on campus: The area directly outside of the Coop in the intersection of the paths; advertising should stay within a 20-yard radius of the steps leading to the patio; the area directly outside Frank; and the top 20 yards of “Cardiac” Hill; outside the front entrance to the Commons

 - All advertisements must have a date and sponsoring organization’s name on them, regardless of content.